 Introduction to C++ fstream

-In C++ the concept of the fstream is used for the reading and writing on the file system.
-In very simple and technical words we can say it has ability to do dual work which means it has ofstream and ifstream.
-So in case if the file is not there on which we are going to write some contents then the fstream has capability to write the contents on the file and at the same time it also allows us to open the file and display the contents of the files.
-We should use this if we know that we are going to create, read and write contents on the file.
+In C++, the concept of the fstream is used for the reading and writing on the file system.
+In very simple and technical words, it can do dual work, which means it has ofstream and ifstream.
+So if the file is not there on which we are going to write some contents, then the fstream can write the contents on the file, and at the same time, it also allows us to open the file and display the contents.
+We should use this if we know that we will create, read and write content on the file.

 Syntax:

-Below is a simple syntax for the fstream in the c++.
-In the below example first we are getting or creating a file, we can give any name to file which we are creating here.
-Second we are writing some contents to the file.
-In the same way we can read the file content with help of the getline function in while loop.
+Below is a simple syntax for the fstream in C++.
+In the example below, we are first getting or creating a file; we can give any name to the file we are creating here.
+Second, we are writing some content to the file.
+In the same way, we can read the file content with the help of the getline function in a while loop.

 ofstream creatMyFile(AnyFileName);